A real 'Chak De' moment for Indian hockey: Men's team wins Olympic medal after 41 years | Sports-Games

 India didn't stop there and secured three back-to-back penalty corners in the 41st minute but wasted all.

-In search of the equaliser, the Germans put the Indian defence under immense pressure in the remaining minutes of the game, securing three more penalty corners but couldn't get past the determined back-line led by gigantic Sreejesh in front of the goal.
+In search of the equalizer, the Germans put the Indian defense under immense pressure in the remaining minutes of the game, securing three more penalty corners but couldn't get past the determined back-line led by gigantic Sreejesh in front of the goal.

-There was more drama in store as India conceded a penalty corner six seconds from the final hooter, but Sreejesh and the defence once against came to the side's rescue.
+There was more drama in store as India conceded a penalty corner six seconds from the final hooter, but Sreejesh and the defense once against came to the side's rescue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)